Hephaestus-Arm/HephaestusArm2/electronics.md

 curcuitpython
 ```

-as the flash drive ame instead of
+as the flash drive name instead of

 ```
 ItsyM4Boot